Nutrition

 via Canva

 As a bonus, it’s rich in B vitamins, which support brain function and mood.
-So, consider adding oatmeal to your diet and explore fruit, nuts or honey toppings to keep things interesting.
+So, consider adding oatmeal to your diet for stress reduction.
+Plus, you can keep it interesting and easy by opting for the healthiest instant oatmeal and adding toppings fruit, nuts and honey.

 Oats are one of the foods that relieve stress.